GSA/digitalgov.gov/content/posts/2016-10-25-expert-insight-on-content-strategy-and-structure-for-future-ready-content.md

 **What is the biggest challenge for Federal agencies in adopting the practice of content strategy?**

 In her opinion, one of the biggest challenges is when folks who create web content get stuck in the culture of their organization and don&#8217;t see the importance of making changes to show their content in a new way.
 The key being “thinking of their content in a broader story.”
 Frequently, we see web content creators forget to focus on their audience connection points when they should be thinking of the web as an inter-connected system.
-When this happens, it truly opens new opportunities and possibilities.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-450-Magic-book-Lobke-Peers-shevvers-iStock-Thinkstock-147289491.jpg" alt="An open book with wisps of light." %}
+When this happens, it truly opens new opportunities and possibilities. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-450-Magic-book-Lobke-Peers-shevvers-iStock-Thinkstock-147289491.jpg" alt="An open book with wisps of light." %}

 **Does this happen outside the Government?**